 - The space is strictly free and zero commission.
 Any and all sales go directly to artist, we facilitate the sale but aren’t even part of the transaction.

-- The artist can have the space for up to 10 days, and we encourage even shorter shows to take place in between.
+- The artist can have the space for up to 2 weeks.
 This allows us to promote a sense of pace and provide opportunities for exhibits to as many artists as possible.
 We want folks to come to the openings, crowd the space and have fun, and return the next week for a new event!
 If you miss the show you have a few more days to come by during open hours but then it’s time to move on.
 Show’s up!

 - The artist has full control of all aspects of their exhibit.
 Artists receive his or her own set of keys and organize the space as they wish.
 Our hope is that each artist transforms the space into something that reflects and compliments their body of work.